qulle/oltb/README_INTERNAL.md

 ```

 ### Callback Functions And Constructor Parameters
 Tools that in any way change the map, create, modify or delete objects have several different callback functions that return data to you.
-All tools in the main Toolbar have at least one callback that is named `click`.
+All tools in the main Toolbar have at least one callback that is named `onInitiated`.
+They often have a callback named `onClicked` aswell.
 ```javascript
 controls: defaultControls({
     zoom: false,